carsten-klaffke/send-intent/README.md

 ## Consulting

 I work as a freelance IT Consultant.
-If you need help with this plugin or want me to do the complete setup in your App, you can contact me at [mail@carsten-klaffke.de].
+If you need help with this plugin or want me to do the complete setup in your App, you can contact me at mail@carsten-klaffke.de.